Tropical Storm Nicole strikes Bahamas, Florida with surge, heavy rain and high winds

 - Hurricane, tropical storm and storm surge warnings and watches are in effect from southeastern Florida to South Carolina.

+- The hurricane warnings include locations such as West Palm Beach, Daytona Beach and Cape Canaveral.
+Tropical Storm warmings extend northward to Charleston, S.C. and on Florida's west coast from south of Tampa to Tallahassee.

 Zoom in: The greatest level of storm surge flooding will be between North Palm Beach, Florida to Altamaha Sound, Georgia, including the St. Johns River.
-There, surge heights above normally dry ground will range from 3 to 5 feet, NHC forecasts.
+There, surge heights above normally dry ground will range from 3 to 5 feet, NHC forecasts, calling the risks "life threatening."

+- Storm surge flooding is also forecast for the Big Bend area of Florida, a surge-prone region on the state's west coast, since the storm is forecast to emerge over the Gulf of Mexico before turning sharply north-northeast, into Georgia.

 - Heavy rains are also a threat from this storm, with maximum amounts of 8 inches forecast in parts of Florida.

-Note: Editor's note: This story has been updated throughout with the latest forecast information.